 - Registers of directors, officers, shareholders, share transfers are not up to date

 Documents missing signatures will need to be signed.
-In the interests of honestly and transparency, documents should not be backdated.
+In the interest of honestly and transparency, documents should not be backdated.
 Rather, documents should be signed with two dates listed: an Effective Date and a Signed Date.
-This could be accomplished is the following manner:
+This could be accomplished in the following manner:

 - Effective March 31st, 2018.
 Signed February, 15th, 2019.